sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 unbounded set of any-attribute items allowing for additional items to be provided as a general point of extension in the model.

-The CDDL for the global-attributes is as follows:
+The CDDL for the global-attributes follows:

 ~~~ CDDL
 global-attributes = (